 When I gave up alcohol, the real nature of my sweet tooth was exposed.
 Many members in Club Soda share the same experience.
-It can be frustrating if you are also trying to lose weight, to find that you are craving Haribo!
-Can the world of temptation not give us a break!
+It can be frustrating if you are also trying to lose weight to find that you are craving sugar.
+Can the world of temptation not give us a break?

 So I am here to help you cut yourself some slack.
 Chocolate can be your friend when cutting down on booze.
 That’s because it has magical properties beyond the sweetness itself.

-- I also found that I drank when I was hungry or tired – so knowing how to solve this problem with something other than alcohol helped.
-Sugar can give you a short-term energy boost (chocolate also contains theobromine which is chemically related to caffeine) and it can certainly curb your hunger pangs.
-It’s not a long-term diet plan, but it is a no-alcohol fix.
+- Chocolate is an energy booster.
+I often drank when I was hungry or tired, so knowing how to solve this problem with something other than alcohol helped.
+Sugar can give you a short-term energy boost and chocolate also contains theobromine, which is chemically related to caffeine.
+And it can certainly curb your hunger pangs.
+It’s not a long-term diet plan, but it is an instant alcohol-free fix.

-- It can create a feeling of satisfaction – of having curbed your urge.
-Chocolate contains tryptophan, an essential amino acid, which is involved in the production of serotonin.
+- Chocolate is satisfying.
+It can create a feeling of satisfaction, of having curbed your urge to drink.
+Chocolate actually contains tryptophan, the essential amino acid which is involved in the production of serotonin.
 Serotonin is a neurotransmitter that helps you feel calm and satisfied.

 - Chocolate can be full of rich, complex and intense flavours.
 My motto has always been that if you are going to eat something to curb a craving, then make it the best.
-Good chocolate, made well, that brings out the character of the cocoa bean will go a lot further in making you feel satisfied.
-Tesco, Sainsbury and Asda dark chocolate options come with a range of flavours, depending on their origin.
-Hotel Chocolat’s posh range are described like wines, and I am a bit in love with them (a Club Soda milestone is to get a discount from them for our members)!
+Good chocolate that’s made well and brings out the character of the cocoa bean will go a lot further in making you feel satisfied.
+Many supermarket dark chocolate options come in a range of flavours, depending on their origin.
+Hotel Chocolat’s posh range is described like wines, and I am a bit in love with them.